 - 1. Reproduce the history and uses of radio as a mass medium. - 2.
-Compose the structure, signpost and the script. - 3.
-Examine the studio session, technician and managers under the work of producer. - 4.
+Compose the structure, signpost, and the script. - 3.
+Examine the studio session, technician, and managers under the work of producer. - 4.
 Inspecting and illustrating the studio layout, mixes, software and digital compression from studio desk to digital journey. - 5.
-Summarizing the news value, and illustrate the newsroom operations and conference with the drafting of press release. - 6.
+Summarizing the news value and illustrate the newsroom operations and conference with the drafting of press release. - 6.
 Demonstrating the news reading and presentation dealing with errors and emergencies. - 7.
 Practice the interview discussion and structure a question and devil's advocate with the recall of types of interviews in radio.

-SIES COLLEGE OF ARTS SCIENCE and COMMERCE (AUTONOMOUS) SION WEST Program: B.A.in Multimedia and Mass Communication (BAMMC) (Choice based) Semester - Ill revised SYLLABUS Academic Year 2020-2021 Course Code: SIUBAMMC314 Course Name: MOTION GRAPHICS AND VISUAL EFFECTS-I Alias: MGVE-I
+Program: B.A.in Multimedia and Mass Communication (BAMMC) (Choice based) Semester - Ill revised SYLLABUS Academic Year 2020-2021

+Course Name: MOTION GRAPHICS AND VISUAL EFFECTS-I

+Alias: MGVE-I

 - 1. Explain the working of Adobe After Effects with reference to visual effects workflow. - 2.
 Illustrate the operations of Adobe Premiere from files and format to rendering in format. - 3.
 Describing and composing scenes techniques, modes under VFX elements. - 4.
 Relate and Examine use of motion graphics and colours and typography, content logo animation. - 5.
-Discuss and demonstrate the usage of types of camera, shutter, aperture, types of lights with its effect. - 6.
+Discuss and demonstrate the usage of types of cameras, shutter, aperture, types of lights with its effect. - 6.
 Synthesize and create an object and usage with camera and lights.